AndreyAkinshin/aakinshin.net/hugo/content/en/posts/2021/04/qrde-discrete/index.md

 The suggested technique has the following advantages:

 * It doesn't involve randomization, so it produces the same result each time.
-* It preserves sample range: the minimum and the maximum value will not be corrupted.
+* It preserves the sample range: the minimum and the maximum value will not be corrupted.
 * It ensures high density near the original values

 If we apply jittering (based on the Beta function) to `x3`, we get the following sample: